 Two continuing calibration standards were analyzed at 10-injections interval.
-It was carried out on 04-28-23, bracketing the analyses of sample and all the QC samples.
-Percent difference between initial calibration average response factors and the response factors calculated for each analyte from continuing calibrations, were less than 20% for all target compounds in both channels.
+It was carried out on 05-04-23, bracketing the analyses of sample and all the QC samples.
+Percent difference between initial calibration average response factors and the response factors calculated for each analyte from continuing calibrations, were less than 20% for all target compounds in both channels, except for the compounds listed in the table below in the closing daily standard: